quoctruong3105/Automotive-Immobilizer-System/README.md

 # Automotive-Immobilizer-System
 + Note: In reality, Immobilizer uses a chip key that contain the ID.
 But in this project, chip key will be replaced by keypad that request user enter the ID.
+The LEDs are used to indicate the ignition signal of the engine in turn.
 + Knownlegde used in this project:
   - Microcontroller: External Interrupts, UART, SPI, declare registers.
   - C language: loop, if-else structure, one-dimensional array, two-dimensional array.